Netcracker/KubeMarine/documentation/Installation.md

       - -w /usr/bin/dockerd -k docker
 ```

-All except `-w /usr/bin/containerd -k docker` rules are applied only when `docker` container runtime is used.
+Except `-w /usr/bin/containerd -k docker`, all the other rules are applied only when the `docker` container runtime is used.

 #### ntp